Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Thermodynamics

 }:

-with ${\cal A}=2\pi r_+$ being the area of the event horizons.
-The behavior of the entropy is depicted in Fig.~\ref{Fig:2} \subref{fig:ent1} showing that the solution given by Eq. (\ref{ent1}) has always positive entropy.
+with ${\cal A}=2\pi r_+$ being the area of the event horizons\footnote{{ In $f(Q)$ gravity, the correct entropy expression follows from the N\"oetherWald approach and reads $S = \frac{A}{4} f_Q(r_+)$, where $f_Q = \partial f / \partial Q = 1 + 2\alpha Q(r_+)$.
+This reduces to the usual BekensteinHawking area law $S = A/4 = \pi r_+/2$ only in the Einstein limit $\alpha \to 0$, where $f_Q \to 1$.
+Therefore, Eqs.~(\ref{ent1}) and (\ref{AGR}) represent two consistent limits of the same framework: Eq.~(\ref{ent1}) applies to the general quadratic $f(Q)$ theory, while Eq.~(\ref{AGR}) (the pure BTZ case) emerges smoothly as $\alpha \to 0$.
+This ensures internal consistency of the thermodynamics and justifies the use of both expressions.}}.
+The asymptotic form of Eq.~\eqref{ent1} is listed in Appendix A. { Figure \ref{Fig:2}\subref{fig:ent1} demonstrates that the entropy calculated using Eq.~(\ref{ent1}) consistently remains positive, provided that the constraint $1-12\alpha\Lambda\geq0$ is satisfied}.
 Finally, the heat capacity is figured out as \cite{Zheng:2018fyn,Nashed:2019yto,Kim:2012cma}

 where $S'(r_+)$ and $T'(r_+)$ are the derivative of entropy and Hawking temperature with respect to the outer horizon respectively.
-We depict the behavior of the heat capacity given by Eq. (\ref{heat1}) in Fig.~\ref{Fig:2} \subref{fig:heat}.
+We depict the behavior of the heat capacity given by Eq. (\ref{heat1}) in Fig.~\ref{Fig:2} \subref{fig:heat}. { It is important to note that, unlike the Hawking temperature in Eq.~(\ref{kGR}), both the entropy (\ref{ent1}) and the heat capacity (\ref{heat1}) remain finite in the limit $\alpha \to 0$.
+This is because the entropy depends on $f_Q = 1 + 2\alpha Q$, which is analytic in $\alpha$ and smoothly reduces to the standard Bekenstein--Hawking area law $S = \pi r_+/2$.
+Similarly, in the heat capacity expression, the powers of $|\alpha|$ appearing in $T'(r_+)$ and $S'(r_+)$ cancel, leading to a regular and finite result.
+Therefore, the thermodynamic quantities derived from the area law and first law are well behaved at $\alpha=0$, reproducing the conventional BTZ black hole thermodynamics.}